Lego®: Investment comparison with stocks and gold

 Simply sell Lego®?

-The biggest increase in value of Lego sets is over 2 to 3 years after EOL.
+The biggest increase in value of Lego sets is over 2 to 3 years retirement.
 After this period, investors usually consider selling.

 In order to sell the Lego® sets, a sales platform is needed first.
 Possible platforms that are suitable for selling Lego sets are, for example: